 Counseling services are available on weekdays and early evenings.
 Students are encouraged to make an appointment to see a counselor.
-Students with an immediate crisis should notify the Counseling and Student Development Center.
+815-825-2086, ext.
+5070.
+Students with an immediate crisis should notify the Counseling and Student Development Center in C2110.

-Students with disabilities who need accommodations to use any counseling services should contact the Assistive Resource Center 815-825-2086, ext.
-3960 prior to the time of the appointment.
+Students with disabilities who need accommodations to use any counseling services should contact the Disability Services staff in A1317 prior to the time of the appointment.
+They can be reached at 815-825-2086, ext.
+4290; 815-825-9106 (TTY).